 This is a specialist type of fostering.
-This type of fostering involves the mother or father and their baby or young child being placed together in foster care.
+This type of fostering involves the mother or father, or both, and their baby or young child being placed together in foster care.

 Not everybody has the support they need when they have a new baby.
 Raising toddlers and young children isn't always easy for everybody.
 Our families know that they have to exhibit a great deal of patience and understanding.
 They understand the importance of being non-judgmental and supportive.